Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 What is the relative atomic mass (Ar) of element X if it has two isotopes: mass 10 (20%) and mass 11 (80%)?

-Which of the following is an example of a covalent molecule?
+Which of these is an example of an ionic compound?

 Which element has the electronic configuration 2,8,7 and will likely form a -1 ion?